jhucsf/spring2021/assign/assign02.md

 title: "Assignment 2: Postfix calculator"
 ---

-*Note: this assignment description will be updated soon to describe detailed grading criteria*

 *Update 2/10* — Fixed the `curl` command showing how to download the skeleton code

 *Update 2/11* — Updated skeleton code to include missing [runTest.rb](assign02/runTest.rb) script